puzzlepaint/freeage/Readme.md

   if there are too many villagers tasked to a single tile.
 * The up-to-date state of enemy buildings is visible through the fog of war after the terrain has been explored once.
+* It is not possible to set gather points for production buildings.
 * Berries are the only source of food.
-* Villagers do not fell trees, instead they direcly harvest from the original trees.
+* Villagers do not fell trees, instead they directly harvest from the original trees.
 * Resources never deplete.
+* There is no sound or music yet.

 ### Download & Running ###